ubaimaging/PhasorPy/README.md

 # PhasorPy: A Python library for phasor analysis

-Time-resolved (FLIM) and hyperspectral imaging (HSI) have become paramount in biomedical science.
-The power of the combination between traditional imaging and spectroscopy opens the possibility to address information inaccessible before.
-For bioimaging analysis of these data, the Phasor plots are a tool revolutionizing the field because of their straightforward approach.
-Thus it is becoming a key player in democratizing access to FLIM and HSI
+The significance of time-resolved (FLIM) and hyperspectral imaging (HSI) in biomedical science cannot be overstated.
+Traditional imaging and spectroscopy fusion have unlocked new and previously inaccessible data.
+The Phasor plots have emerged as a revolutionary tool for bioimaging analysis due to their straightforward approach.
+Consequently, it has been instrumental in democratizing access to FLIM and HSI, making it a crucial player in the field.

-PhasorPy library is based on SimFCS, a software developed by Enrico Gratton at the Laboratory for Fluorescence Dynamic, University of California, Irvine.
-PhasorPy is a library for FLIM and HSI data analysis using the phasor approach.
-The phasor approach was developed as model free method and relies on the fourier transform properties.
+The PhasorPy library is built upon SimFCS, a program created by Enrico Gratton at the Laboratory for Fluorescence Dynamics at the University of California, Irvine.
+This library is designed for FLIM and HSI data analysis, utilizing the phasor technique, which is a model-free method that relies on the Fourier transform properties.